|Diamond Is Unbreakable

 - Bloody Murder: Although in this case, he's using his opponent's blood as a weapon.

 - Body Horror: This guy has the ability to transform the iron in a person's bloodstream into any kind of sharp metal objects he pleases, while the iron is still inside the person's body.
-Hence the memorable scene where he makes Doppio cough up a handful of razor blades.
+Hence the memorable scene where he makes Doppio cough up a handful of razor blades, and then later on summoning needles all through-out Doppio's face and neck and having them rip themselves out.

 - Edible Theme Naming / Meaningful Name: "Nero" means black, which matches his outfit and his sclerae.
 And like most of his team, he also has some kind of food in his name.
 All together, it's "rice in cuttlefish ink".
-This is also a Call Back to Part 2, as Joseph was surprised to learn that noodles in squid ink, "risotto nero", is an actual dish.
+This is also a Call Back to Part 2, as Joseph was surprised to learn that noodles in squid ink, "nero di seppia", is an actual dish.

 - Fighting Spirit/Weirdness Magnet

-- Nice Job Breaking It, Hero: Risotto was actually defeating The Big Bad until he gets shot by accident by Aerosmith.
+- Nice Job Breaking It, Hero: Risotto was actually defeating The Big Bad until he got shot by accident by Aerosmith.

 - Uh-Oh Eyes